 4. Wide-row intensive planting.
 Wide-row intensive planting can double or triple your garden’s yield.
 The Chinese have intensively planted vegetables for thousands of years.
 In the last half-century, French and American gardeners have widely adopted intensive vegetable gardening.

 Wide-row intensive planting means placing plants in such a way that their outer leaves just touch one another when the plants reach about three-quarters maturity.
 When the plants are fully mature their leaves will overlap.
 An intensively planted garden means not only using less space but using less water and doing less weeding–the garden bed is carpeted with crops and the ground is shaded.

 For a continuous supply of vegetables from early spring to late fall, and to save space, sow successionally.
-Two or three sowing of each of peas, sweet corn, string beans, beets, carrots, lettuce, and cabbages will insure continuous supplies.
-First sow the early varieties, then the midseason, and finally the late.
+Two or three sowings of each of peas, sweet corn, string beans, beets, carrots, lettuce, and cabbages will ensure continuous supplies.
+First, sow the early varieties, then the midseason, and finally the late.